-The Sorrento Centre is located on the unceded traditional lands of the Secwepemc Nation.
-Before contact with Europeans, the Secwepemc peoples were gathered in more than 30 self-governing bands.
-Today, there are 17 bands.
-The Secwepemc people sought to live in harmony with the world – moving from place to place over the seasons to harvest animals and other food, including the bountiful salmon.
+The Sorrento Centre is located on the unceded traditional lands of the Secwépemc Nation (pronounced suh-Wep-muhc).
+Before contact with Europeans, the Secwépemc peoples were gathered in more than 30 self-governing bands.
+Today, there are 17 bands remaining.
+The Secwépemc people sought to live in harmony with the world – moving from place to place over the seasons to harvest animals and other food, including the bountiful salmon.
 The Secwepemc maintained a spiritual and practical respect for land, water, air, animals, plants, and all things needed for their survival – maintaining cultural and other practices that offer great wisdom and guidance in the 21st century.

-A year-round natural setting on the shores of the beautiful Shuswap Lake, B.C. - a place of inspiration, gathering, and growth - Sorrento offers a year-round program of workshops, youth leadership training, public lectures and performances as well hosting events at our excellent conference, meeting & retreat accommodation.
+A year-round natural setting on the shores of the beautiful Shuswap Lake, B.C. - a place of inspiration, gathering, and growth - Sorrento offers year round programs and workshops, youth leadership training, public lectures and performances as well hosting events at our excellent conference facility.

-In addition to meeting and seminar rooms, a book store, and outdoor labyrinth, there is a covered amphitheatre, a private beach on Shuswap Lake, and beautiful trails and gardens.
+In addition to meeting and seminar rooms, we have a book store, and outdoor labyrinth, a covered amphitheatre, a private beach on Shuswap Lake, and beautiful trails and gardens.

 We are an accessible facility, and child-friendly.